Beef Brisket Pie (Mom’s EPIC way to use leftover brisket!)

 Step 2: Add Your Liquids and Cook

 Then put your brisket back in the crockpot with the vegetables and add your stock, wine, vinegar, herbs, and garlic, and cook for 2 ½ hours.
-Once cooked, remove from the oven, drain (set aside this liquid), and cover your brisket.
+Once cooked, remove from the oven, drain (set the liquid aside), and cover your brisket.

 Step 3: Chop Your Brisket